andrewrgarcia/XRDpy/README.md

 # X-Ray Diffraction (XRD) analysis with Python
-> ### Andrew Garcia, 2018
+#### Andrew Garcia, 2018

 ## XRD.py [and XRD_functions.py]
-XRD.py integrates the XRD_functions.py script in order to do the following:
+XRD.py integrates the XRD_functions.py script.
+Capabilities:

-* Take XRD data expressed as *.csv* files:
+- [x] Import XRD data expressed as *.csv* files:

-* Perform background subtraction algorithms on XRD data
+- [x] Background Subtraction on XRD data

-* Data smoothing (with an n-point moving average) [if desired]
+- [x] Data smoothing (with an n-point moving average)

-* Plot one main graph with all XRD spectra in interest and 3 additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)
+- [x] *Plots*: one main graph with all XRD spectra in interest and 'x' additional smaller graphs serving as a comparison to the first graph (can be customized by changing the size of the *for loops*)

-* Calculate crystallite size for each of the XRD spectrum using the Scherrer equation and displays them on the shell.
+- [x] Crystallite size calculation for each XRD file Scherrer equation [displayed on shell].

-* Find location of emission peaks corresponding to secondary radiation sources (with K_alpha peak as a reference)
+- [x] Emission peaks: Location of emission peaks corresponding to secondary radiation sources (with K_alpha peak as a reference)

 ## XRDsingle.py

-* Takes a single XRD file expressed as *.csv* files:
+- [x] Import XRD file expressed as *.csv* files:

-* Performs a background subtraction algorithm on XRD data
+- [x] Background Subtraction on XRD data

-* Plots subtracted and non-subtracted XRD data in Python
+- [x] *Plots*: background subtracted and non-subtracted shown in figure

-* Creates *.csv* file of background-subtracted version of XRD data, which can be open and edited in Excel (if Excel is your thing)
+- [x] Creates *.csv* file of background-subtracted version of XRD data. .csv files can be opened and edited in Excel (if Excel is your thing)

 ## indexing.py

-* Calculates interplanar spacing
+- [x] Interplanar spacing calculation by Braggs' law

-* ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak~~
+- [] Determination of hkl indices and lattice parameters for powder patterns

-* Adding capabilities to determine hkl indices and lattice parameters for powder patterns - in progress
+- []  ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak~~

 ## LICENSE file excerpt -see: LICENSE file in this repository-